enteraname74/enteraname74/README.md

 ## Hello there 👋

-### What I'm currently working on :wrench:
+### Things I'm currently working on :wrench:

-I'm currently working on an offline music app for Android with Jetpack Compose.<br>
+- [Android music application](https://github.com/enteraname74/SoulSearching) (and I'm aiming to port it to desktop as a multiplatform project!)<br>
+- [Markdown file editor software](https://github.com/enteraname74/Karkdown) (made with Kotlin as a KMP project)

+##### Other things I have done in the past:

+- [Kotlin web app with Compose for Web](https://github.com/enteraname74/ComposeWeb) (an experiment project to discover Compose for Web)
+- [Android transposition application](https://github.com/enteraname74/Transposer) (made with Kotlin + XML)
+- [Android music application](https://github.com/enteraname74/SweetMusic) (made with Kotlin + XML)

 ### What I'm currently learning :mortar_board:

-Currently, i'm learning :
+I'm a big fan of Kotlin, so I love to work with Kotlin related technologies like:
-- Kotlin
+- KMP
 - Jetpack Compose
+- Kotlin/JS, KVision
+- Ktor

+I also like to build things with other technologies, such as:
+- Flutter
 - Rust
-- Flutter
 - GTK4

 <!--
 **enteraname74/enteraname74** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.